Ready to solve your rental problems?

 Your rental provider has a legal duty to submit your bond to the RTBA within 10 business days of receiving the bond.
 If you do not receive a bond receipt from the RTBA within 15 business days of lodging your bond to your rental provider, you should notify the RTBA.

-Your rental provider can only claim your bond for certain reasons.
+Your landlord can only claim your bond after you leave the property, and for certain reasons.
 To minimise the likelihood of them trying to claim your bond, you should: